codeuniquely/test/README.md

  ```

  ## To install the project & code
-To intsall the function project and prep the test environment.
+To simply install the function / project and prep the modules of the test environment.

 `npm install`

 The test environemnt uses Jest test runner in order to text the function and (utils) and also to provide test code coverage reporting.
-The code is written as modules and used ES6 and uses babel JS to support this.
+The code is written as modules and used ES6 and so includes babel JS to support this.
  - information on jest found at https://jestjs.io/docs/en/cli

  ## run all tests
- To run the tests simply type the following at the command line. (use Jest)
+ To run the tests simply type the following at the command line. (it uses Jest)

 `npm test`

-Here I use a small util function library during testing and to add some additional functinality not asked for in the original spec.
-Since the additional functional is totally optional it felt right to remove these functions to a separate helper library.
+Here I use a small util function library during testing and to add some additional functionality not asked for in the original spec.
+Since the additional functionality is totally optional it felt right to remove these functions to a separate helper library.
-The library is test independantly of the main code to validate its functions.
+The library is tested independently of the main code to validate its functions.

  ## Expected Test results
 ```